The pros and cons of a property management franchise

 When you buy into a property management franchise, as opposed to starting your own business, you become a part of a larger property management enterprise that gives you the tech, marketing, and other resources you need to get up and running fast.
 In return, you run the business under the parent company’s branding.

+But if you want to be able to make your own rules, then know that as part of a franchise, you won’t have the freedom to do that.
 So, if you are getting into property management to disrupt the industry in your area, a franchise may not let you go that far to make a mark.

-Marketing Tools
+Property Mangement Marketing Tools

-If you’re part of a franchise, at most, they will take care of the marketing for you; and at the least, they’ll give you the tools you need to set up an effective marketing strategy and funnel.
+If you’re part of a franchise, at most, they will take care of the marketing for you; and at the least, they’ll give you the marketing tools you need to set up an effective marketing strategy and funnel.

-Reputation
+Franchise Reputation

 Being tied to your parent company’s reputation can be a gamble.
-If they have a good reputation with owners and residents, you’ll have an easier time attracting new business and filling vacancies.
+If they have a good reputation with owners and tenants, you’ll have an easier time attracting new business and filling vacancies.
 But if you’ve bought into a company that suddenly experiences a drop in reputation, it could pose a challenge for attracting new owners and residents.

 Initial Investment, Long-Term Costs, and Profitability

-That’s because the initial investment includes not only franchise fees, but the cost of rent (if you choose to use an office, utilities, and initial hiring costs.
+That’s because the initial investment includes not only franchise fees, but the cost of rent (if you choose to use an office, utilities, and initial hiring costs).

 Those can include: